thanhqtran/thanhqtran.github.io/research.md

 (1) Fertility and Career Choices in an Overlapping Generations Model with Sandwich Caregivers.

-(2) The Impact of Air Pollution on Child Growth in Myanmar: Insights from the 2015-2016 DHS and Satellite Data (*with Sophia Lay, Akira Hibiki*)
+(2) The Impact of Air Pollution on Child Growth in Myanmar: Insights from the 2015-2016 DHS and Satellite Data (*with Sophia Lay, Akira Hibiki*).

 ## Conferences
 ### Past Presentations